awslabs/raf/docs/wiki/Add-Operator.md

 <NDArray [1 x 2] @ cpu, dtype=float32>
 ```

-#### CuBLAS/CuDNN (GPU only)
+#### CuBLAS/CuDNN Dialect (GPU only)

 If the operator is supported by kernel libraries such as CuBLAS or CuDNN, you should also register their implementations to achieve a better performance.
-Since `softmax` and `softmax` are supported in CuDNN, we demonstrate how to add CuDNN implementations for this operator.
-The implementation is in [src/op/dispatch/cudnn/softmax.cc](https://github.com/meta-project/meta/blob/308cc3fc34020a70d506290bbec2bb7f09ce4892/src/op/dispatch/cudnn/softmax.cc).
-In particular, we first derive an OpEnv, which stands for operator environment, and then register its `make` function to the dispatcher:
+Since `softmax` and `softmax` are supported in CuDNN, we demonstrate how to add a CuDNN dialect for this operator.
+The dialect is in [src/op/dialect/cudnn/softmax.cc](https://github.com/meta-project/meta/blob/3977c035cd6571a4c2504be88701c39550b56d11/src/op/dialect/cudnn/softmax.cc).
+In particular, we derive an OpEnv, which stands for operator environment:

 ```c++
 class SoftmaxImplementedByCUDNNSoftmaxForward : public mnm::op::OpEnv {